sangeetha190/AWS-Task-3/README.md

 Click Create Bucket ✅
 ![image](https://github.com/user-attachments/assets/e8be0752-2feb-4bdf-a673-f9a212f43a3f)

-## Upload a File to your S3 Bucket
+## Step 1: Upload a File to your S3 Bucket
 - 1 Go to the S3 Console.
 - 2 Click on your bucket (my-private-bucket).
 - 3 Click Upload.